Original Release Date: February 19, 2018

-In episode three of the IPTES season, Just Science interviews Dr. Alicia Wilcox from Husson University and Heidi Eldridge from RTI International.
+In episode three of our 2018 IPTES Season, Just Science interviews Dr. Alicia Wilcox from Husson University and Heidi Eldridge from RTI International.
 Our guests discuss how visual aid and other tactics have been proven to help jurors interpret subject matter expert testimony.
 Listen and find out what Jurors say is effective in communicating forensic evidence in court.

 This episode of Just Science is funded by the National Institute of Justice’s Forensic Technology Center of Excellence [Award 2016-MU-BX-K110].